crimefighter/rss-reader/README.md

 ## TODO

 * proper helper to make a title tag
-* something to deal with metatags (you need to set them from templates)
 * add authlogic
-* collect custom helpers
 * proper 404/500 pages - in haml
 * trim down tests
 * use http://github.com/toretore/javascript_routes/tree/master to get routes in javascript